ChicagoWorldcon/wellington/README.md

 file distributed with this project.

 - Copyright 2019 AJ Esler
+- Copyright 2019 Chris Rose
 - Copyright 2019 James Polley
 - Copyright 2019 Jen Zajac (jenofdoom)
-- Copyright 2019 Matthew B. Gray
 - Copyright 2019 Steven C Hartley
-- Copyright 2019 Chris Rose
+- Copyright 2020 Matthew B. Gray

 We are so grateful to all our contributors for helping us make this project great.